 It follows the same basic format as its worldwide cousin.
-Teams are first required to qualify for the tournament itself through qualifying groups, although the hosts are granted automatic entry into the tournament proper (though this will not be the case in the pan-European 2020 tournament, with host cities spread over 12 countries).
-For the 2020 edition, the competing nations will be divided into ten groups, five with six teams and the other five having five.
-Each group will result in two teams qualifying for the tournament proper, with the other four coming from the new UEFA Nations League tournament.explanation In the finals themselves there is another group stage which results in 16 teams going through into the knockout stage.
+Teams are first required to qualify for the tournament itself through qualifying groups, although the hosts are granted automatic entry into the tournament proper (except for the pan-European 2020 - held in 2021 due to the pandemic - tournament, with host cities spread over 12 countries).
+For the 2024 edition, the competing nations were divided into ten groups, three with six teams and the other seven having five.
+Each group resulted in two teams qualifying for the tournament proper, with the other four coming from the new UEFA Nations League tournament.Explanation In the finals themselves there is another group stage which results in 16 teams going through into the knockout stage.
 The winners are crowned European champions.

 - 1960 — FranceCities: Marseille / Paris (Final)